Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: INTRODUCTION

-It is worthwhile noticing that most of the studies on quantum information and quantum correlation studies concentrate on the cases when the space-time is flat.
-In early universe, cosmology and astrophysics, the curved space-time is unavoidable and needs to be seriously considered. ~\cite{r6,r7,r8,r9,r10,r11,r12}.
-However, the quantification of quantum correlations in the curved space time is still challenging.
-Furthermore, how the quantum correlations are influenced by the environment is also not so clear in curved space time.
-To understand the quantum information and correlations in curved space time, we can start with a simple example, the accelerated detectors.
-It has long been realized that the effect of the local acceleration or the related curved space-time is equivalent to a thermal temperature bath, termed as Unruh effect or Hawking effect ~\cite{r13,r14}.
-Therefore, a natural question arises: Can we quantify the quantum correlations between the two accelerated detectors or between the two locations in curved space time?
-Are the equilibrium (same accelerations of the two detectors) quantum correlations between the two accelerated detectors or two locations of the curved space-time equivalent to the two stationary detectors under the thermal temperature bath in flat space-times?
-Moreover, what if the two accelerations (or the related curvatures of the space-times) or the couplings between the detectors and the vacuum field are different and how this nonequilibrium effect can influence the quantum correlations.
+Most studies of quantum information and quantum correlation are focused on cases in which spacetime is flat, but in the cosmology and astrophysics of the early universe, curved spacetime is unavoidable and must be given serious consideration~\cite{r6,r7,r8,r9,r10,r11,r12}.
+However, quantifying quantum correlations in curved spacetime remains challenging, and how such correlations are influenced by the environment is unclear in curved spacetime.
+To understand quantum information and correlations in curved spacetime, we can start with the simple example of accelerated detectors (ADs).
+It has long been realized that the effect of local acceleration is equivalent to a thermal temperature bath, termed the Unruh or Hawking effect~\cite{r13,r14}.
+Therefore, it is natural to ask whether we can quantify the quantum correlations between two ADs.
+Are the equilibrium (same accelerations of the two detectors) quantum correlations between two ADs equivalent to those between two stationary detectors under a thermal temperature bath in flat spacetime?
+Moreover, what if the two accelerations or the couplings between the detectors and the vacuum field are different, and how does this nonequilibrium effect influence the quantum correlations?